oac-tree/oac-tree-training/epics_2025/exercises.md

   * develop a script to change the values of the PUMP modes
   * develop a script to reset the pumps when they are in failure mode
   * develop a script that changes the mode of the Pumps depeding in the current inside temperature and defines limits to that temperature

+### Humidity
+  * launch RPC server with:
+  python greenhouse_humidiity_control.py &
+  * develop a script that calls the RPC server in path greenhouse:get_out_humidity and copies it to a PvAccessServer variable called Humidity
+  * Extend that same script to update the inner humidity of the greenhouse in time (use a listen for time and call the RPC in greenhouse:get_in_humidity)
+  * Extend again the script to maintain the humidity between 85 and 95%, use the RPC greenhouse:activate_sprinklers to raise the humidity and greenhouse:activate_ventilation to lower it